cscart/docs/en/user_guide/settings/cdn_settings.rst

       The Amazon Web Services documentation contains `more information about getting the key and secret key <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_.

-* **CNAME**—the domain name that you want to use instead of the CloudFront domain name for the URLs for your files.
-You need to create a CNAME record with your DNS service to route queries to the CloudFront host (it will be displayed on this page after you enter the account information).

   .. important::

       If you use secure connection in your store (either in the administration panel or on the storefront), you also should upload the SSL certificate for this domain name to Amazon Cloudfront.
 The Amazon Web Services documentation contains `more information <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html#cnames-and-https-procedure>`_.